ConsultantYD/NeuraFlux/README.md

   streamlit run neuraview/main.py
   ```

-## Case Studies

-To be completed.

 ### NeuraFlux v1.X Case Studies

 The code and visualizations presented in the article *NeuraFlux: A Scalable and Adaptive Framework for Autonomous Data-Driven Multi-Agent Power Optimization* are available at the [following link](https://github.com/YsaelDesage/NeuraFlux), under commit version *7a28c5a*.

-## Documentation

-To be completed.

 ## License

-This project is licensed under the GNU General Public License v3.0.
+This project is licensed under the Apache v2.0.
 The full text of the license can be found in the LICENSE file.